Battle of Drøbak Sound: Blücher sinks

-Blücher anchored near the Askholmene islets just north and out of the field of fire of the fort's guns.
+Blücher anchored near the Askholmene, a group of four islets east of Håøya and about 3 km north of the Kaholmene; and out of the field of fire of the fort's guns.
 The crew attempted to fight the uncontrolled fires.
-Torpedoes were fired to prevent their detonation by the fires.
-At 05:30, the fires detonated a midship magazine for the 10.5 cm Flak guns, blowing a hole in the ship's side ruptured the bulkheads between the boiler rooms, and caused further fires by opening fuel tanks.
+Torpedoes were launched from the ship to prevent their warheads' detonation by the fires.
+At 05:30, the fires detonated a midships magazine for the 10.5 cm Flak guns, blowing a hole in the ship's side, rupturing the bulkheads between the boiler rooms, and causing further fires by breaching fuel tanks.

 Blücher sank bow-first at 06:22, capsizing to port.
 Two thousand German sailors and soldiers were in the freezing water.
 Hundreds died when floating fuel oil caught fire.